adamchainz/flake8-no-pep420/README.rst

 =========

 Implicit namespace packages are folders of Python files without an ``__init__.py``.
-They’re valid and importable, but unfortunately they’re silently not searched by *many* tools, like:
+They’re valid and importable, but unfortunately they’re silently ignored by *many* tools, like:

 * unittest test discovery (and by extension, Django’s test runner)
 * `Coverage.py <https://github.com/nedbat/coveragepy/issues/1024>`__